pahuber/PHRINGE/docs/usage.rst

         exoplanetary_system_file_path=Path('path_to_exoplanetary_system_file'),
         settings=settings,
         spectrum_files=spectrum_files,
+        gpus=None,
         output_dir=Path('path_to_output_directory'),
         write_fits=True,
-        create_copy=True,
-        generate_separate=False
+        create_copy=True
     )

 .. note::
-    Note that the `settings` object will overwrite the settings defined in the configuration file, if the settings are configured there.
+    Note that the ``Settings`` object will overwrite the settings defined in the configuration file, if the settings are configured there.